 Since 2015, I have endeavored to write and post a new poem every day; for the most part, I have kept up this practice (though I admit it has become more difficult these last two or three months), as well as with the daily ‘love notes’ to the days of the week I started writing and posting back in October 2013.

 More recently, I have started posting a new featured image with each poem, since the thumbnail for the link when posted elsewhere defaults to a gross close-up of the PayPal donate button I started adding to my posts.
-(I want to give the folks the option to donate, not make it representative of the blog.)
+(I want to give folks the option to donate, but not make that representative of the blog.)

 So, to paraphrase Q, who the hell does Kevin J. O’Conner think he is?

 I am a poet.
-I’m one of those people who wrote lots of bad poetry (and the occasional worthwhile poem) in high school, but got discouraged by a snotty rejection letter and didn’t write again on a regular basis until about five years ago.
+I’m one of those people who wrote lots of bad poetry (and the occasional worthwhile poem) in high school, but got discouraged by a snotty rejection letter and didn’t write again on a regular basis until about six years ago.
 As a poet, I primarily write about what I experience in my life, for better or for worse.
 To avoid stagnation, I regularly try different approaches to my writing, with the goal of writing things that don’t sound like things I would write.
-Since 2014, I have published eleven full-length collections of poetry; as of October 2018, the latest is The Lilac Years.
+Since 2014, I have published twelve full-length collections of poetry; as of May 2019, the latest is Wishes sometimes have consequences.
 I have also been published in Spindrift, two editions of The Poetry Marathon Anthology, Raven Chronicles, and the Voices That Matter anthology.
-This month, I also published my first self-produced chapbook, Interval.
+In October 2018, I also published my first self-produced chapbook, Interval.
 In addition, I regularly read my work at open-mic events in the Seattle area.

 I am an editor.
 I started out as a translator (Japanese to English), but I’ve always been really good at spelling, punctuation, and grammar.
-Over the years I have attempted to move into other fields—audio engineering in the mid 1990s, and graphic design ten years ago—but have somehow always come back to editing or editorial-like roles.
-Since mid-2013, I have worked on a number of projects for I-TECH (International Training and Education Center for Health, a collaboration between the University of Washington and the University of California, San Francisco).
+Over the years I have attempted to move into other fields—audio engineering in the mid 1990s, and graphic design ten years ago—but somehow have always come back to editing or editorial roles.
+Since mid-2013, I have worked on a number of projects for I-TECH (International Training and Education Center for Health, a collaboration between the University of Washington and the University of California, San Francisco), and the University of Washington’s Department of Global Health.

 I am a photographer.
 Since I was a kid, I have used a variety of film/camera formats—126, 110, 35 mm, 120, Polaroid (peel-apart, Spectra, SX-70, 600), and digital.
 You can view some of my photography on flickr: https://www.flickr.com/photos/lennbob/.